tonsillitis: causes, symptoms, and treatment

 • Surgical removal of the tonsils in chronic cases.

-In most cases, complete recovery is possible within a week if proper treatment is followed.
+In most cases, full recovery from tonsillitis is possible within a week if proper treatment is followed.

-Recovery speed depends on the cause of the inflammation and the strength of the immune system, and some may need additional treatment if infections recur.
+Recovery speed varies depending on the cause of inflammation and immune strength, and some may require additional treatment if infections recur.

 • Avoid sharing personal items with others.